technofocus-pte/buildmoderniseaiappsdepth/Use case 08/Usecase08.md

 ![A diagram of a software process Description automatically generated](./media/image1.jpeg)

-The usecase includes sample data so it\'s ready to try end to end.
+The usecase includes sample data so it's ready to try end to end.
 In this sample application we use a fictitious company called Contoso Real Estate, and the experience allows its customers to ask support questions about the usage of its products.
 The sample data includes a set of